brechtm/rinohtype/master/_sources/basicstyling.rst.txt

 identifies the :ref:`document template <standard_templates>` to configure.

 All document templates consist of a number of document parts.
-The :class:`.Article` template defines three parts: :attr:`~.Article.title`, :attr:`~.Article.front_matter` and :attr:`~.Article.contents`.
-The order of these parts can be changed (although that makes little sense for the article template), and individual parts can optionally be hidden by setting the :attr:`~.DocumentTemplate.parts` configuration option.
-The configuration above hides the front matter part (commented out using a semicolon), for example.
+The :class:`.Article` template defines only a single part (:attr:`~.Article.contents`) where the :class:`.Book` template defines four.
+The order of the parts can be changed, and individual parts can optionally be hidden by overriding the :attr:`~.DocumentTemplate.parts` configuration option.
+The configuration above hides the front and back matter parts (commented out using a semicolon), for example.
+Note that empty document parts will not be included in the document.
+For example, when there are no index entries and the index is thus empty, the back matter part is omitted.

 The template configuration also specifies which style sheet is used for styling document elements.
-The :class:`.DocumentTemplate.stylesheet` option takes the name of an installed style sheet (see :option:`rinoh --list-stylesheets`) or the filename of a stylesheet file (``.rts``).
+The :attr:`~.DocumentTemplate.stylesheet` option takes the name of an installed style sheet (see :option:`rinoh --list-stylesheets`) or the filename of a stylesheet file (``.rts``).

-The :class:`~.DocumentTemplate.language` option sets the default language for the document.
-It determines which language is used for standard document strings such as section and admonition titles.
+The :attr:`~.DocumentTemplate.language` option sets the default language for the document, which determines which language is used for standard document strings such as section and admonition titles.

-The :class:`.Article` template defines two custom template options.
-The :class:`~.Article.abstract_location` option determines where the (optional) article abstract is placed, on the title page or in the front matter part.
+The :class:`.Article` template defines an additional template option, :attr:`~.Article.abstract_location` which determines where the (optional) article abstract is placed; in the title box or as part of the body text.
+This distinction is only visible when using multiple columns for the page contents (see :attr:`~.BodyPageTemplateBase.columns`).
-:class:`~.Article.table_of_contents` allows hiding the table of contents section.
-Empty document parts will not be included in the document.
-When the table of contents section is suppressed and there is no abstract in the input document or :class:`~.Article.abstract_location` is set to title, the front matter document part will not appear in the PDF.

-The standard document strings configured by the :class:`~.DocumentTemplate.language` option described above can be overridden by user-defined strings in the :class:`SectionTitles` and :class:`AdmonitionTitles` sections of the configuration file.
+The standard document strings configured by the :attr:`~.DocumentTemplate.language` option described above can be overridden by user-defined strings in the :class:`~.SectionTitles` and :class:`~.AdmonitionTitles` sections of the configuration file.
 For example, the default title for the table of contents section (*Table of Contents*) is replaced with *Contents*.
 The configuration also sets custom titles for the caution and warning admonitions.